otabuzzman/otabuzzman.com/content/posts/tornado-llmc/index.md

 1. replaced the Java Math API with the TornadoMath API,
 2. replaced Java Buffers for `int`s and `float`s by those that TornadoVM can move between host and accelerator (e.g. replaced `IntBuffer` (Java) with `IntArray` (TornadoVM)),
 3. annotated `for`-loops inside the layer methods to be parallelized by TornadoVM,
-4. appropriate TornadoVM buffers added to the signatures of the layer methods,
+4. added appropriate TornadoVM buffers to the signatures of the layer methods,
 5. code changes to execute the task graph instead of individual layer methods.

 ## TornadoVM with multiple task graphs

-I set up another configuration to allows a seamless mix of original layer methods and TornadoVM tasks and let me proceed layer by layer and fix errors as they occur.
+I set up another configuration that allows a seamless mix of original layer methods and TornadoVM tasks and let me proceed layer by layer and fix errors as they occur.

 I defined a task graph for a single transformer block before iterating over the stack of blocks.
 At first the task graph would contain only the task for the first layer method in a transformer block.
-Each iteration would then run the partial block in the task graph followed by the original layer methods for missing tasks.
+Each iteration would then run the partial block in the task graph followed by the original layer methods for remaining tasks.

 ```Java
 // code snippet